kyma-project/website/content/blog-posts/2022-05-05-release-notes-2.2/index.md

 ### Complete Istio metrics

-The Istio metrics setup now follows the approach recommended by Istio and provides all Istio metrics as aggregations over workload.
+The Istio metrics setup, coming with the Kyma monitoring feature, now follows the approach recommended by Istio and provides all Istio metrics as aggregations over workload.
 Read [Observability Best Practicies](https://istio.io/latest/docs/ops/best-practices/observability/) for more information.

 ### Minor upgrade of Fluent Bit